Ensemble classes: all music schools have them.

 All that being said: I always felt that ensemble classes are a very important and necessary part of a classical music student’s education.

-This is where you learn how to perform notated instrument parts with other people under supervision of a teacher/conductor.
+This is where you learn how to perform notated instrument parts with other people under the supervision of a teacher/conductor.

 But this blog is not about the ensemble classes taught in classical music schools or conservatories.